TeamGameChanger/WordPlay/README.md

  - User Login Screen
 - [ ] [POST] /users/login - to check if information successfully matches information from database
  - Main Gameplay Screen
-- [ ] [GET] /users/:username/userStats - to get information about user stats, which includes the streak, totalWon, totalGames, and defaultSize
+- [ ] [GET] /users/:username/userStats - to get information about user stats, which includes the streak, lastGameDate, totalWon, totalGames, and defaultSize